Woods Creek Trail

 - Carry a flashlight if walking at dusk.

-- Do not cross underwater low water bridges.
+- Do not cross low water bridges that are under water.

 - Plan to stop along the trail for lunch at Beam Me Up BBQ.
 It’s near the end of the trail at Lime Kiln Road.